New York governor declares emergency as brush fires burn in Long Island

 Around 1 p.m.
 Saturday, Suffolk County resident Lauren Stiles said her family began to smell smoke inside their home.
 Looking out the window, they then realized their entire neighborhood had been engulfed in smoke.

 They couldn’t figure out where the smoke was coming from, so they decided to drive around to investigate.
-To get a better view, Stiles’ family headed north on County Route 51 and stopped at a sod farm in East Northport.
+To get a better view, Stiles’ family headed north on County Route 51 and stopped at a sod farm in Eastport.

 That’s when they realized their neighborhood wasn’t the only one enveloped by smoke.